csci-1301/csci-1301.github.io/labs/For/readme.md

 Then, answer the following questions:

 #.
-Without running your program, can you tell what will happen if the user enters a negative value?
+Without executing your program, can you tell what will happen if the user enters a negative value?
 #.
 Do you think you could have written the same program using a `while` loop?
 #.
 How would you change the program to make it compute the product instead of the sum  (i.e., for $5$, $1 × 2 × 3 × 4 × 5 = 120$)?
 #.
 How would you change the program to make it display on the screen the divisors of the integer entered?
 Examples: